mlanza/ai-literacy/301/06-feet-on-the-ground.md

 A model has deep knowledge of the world.
 It knows what a calendar is for.
 What it lacks is **agency** — the ability to act.
 That’s why it can tell you *how* to solve a problem, but can’t solve it itself.

-**An agent is a model given tools and placed inside a loop.** The tools let it take small, concrete actions.
-The loop lets it break down bigger goals into manageable steps and pursue them one at a time.
+**An agent is a model given tools and placed inside a loop to reach a goal.** The tools let it take small, concrete actions.
+The loop lets it break down the goal into bite-sized tasks and pursue them one at a time.

 Both are essential.
 Tools make work *possible*.
 The loop makes work *progressive* — because most goals can’t be reached in a single leap.